HGGM-LIM/jclustering/README.md

 }
 ```

-The method \_getMaxIndex(double [] d) simply returns the index for the maximum
+The method `\_getMaxIndex(double [] d)` simply returns the index for the
-value of the array.
-The presented implementation for process() simply clusters
+maximum value of the array.
+The presented implementation for `process()` simply
-the TACs by looking at their peak times.
+clusters the TACs by looking at their peak times.

-The first lines of the method just prepare an empty ImagePlus image to set the
+The first lines of the method just prepare an empty `ImagePlus` image to set
-result and get a reference to the inner ImageStack.
-The object ip is internal
+the result and get a reference its inner `ImageStack`.
+The object `ip` is
-to the ClusteringTechnique superclass and contains all the information
+internal to the `ClusteringTechnique` superclass and contains a reference to
-regarding the image that is being analyzed.
-See the documentation for
+the image that is being analyzed.
+See the documentation for `ImagePlusHyp` in
-ImagePlusHyp in the Javadoc documentation for more details.
+the Javadoc documentation for more details.
+This objects inherits all the
+methods from ImageJ's `ImagePlus`, plus several others.

 The three nested for loops iterate through all the TACs of the image.
-The slice
+The
-variable is 1-based in ImageJ, so it has to go from 1 to dim[3].
+`slice` variable is 1-based in ImageJ, so it has to go from `1` to `dim[3]`.

-The TAC is easily accessed using the public method getTAC(int x, int y, int
+The TAC is easily accessed using the public method `getTAC(int x, int y, int
-slice) from the ImagePlusHyp object.
-If the obtained TAC is noise according to
+slice)` from the `ImagePlusHyp` object.
+If the obtained TAC is noise according
-the isNoise(double [] tac) method, it is skipped and the next one is obtained.
+to the `isNoise(double [] tac)` method, it is skipped and the next one is
-This step improves algorithm performance by not analyzing noisy voxels.
-This
+obtained.
+This step improves algorithm performance by not analyzing noisy
-option can be disabled on the first tab of the GUI.
+voxels.
+This option can be disabled on the first tab of the GUI.

-The methods addTACToCluster(double [] tac, Cluster c) (from the
+The methods `addTACToCluster(double [] tac, Cluster c)` (from the
-ClusteringTechnique superclass) and setVoxel(ImageStack is, int x, int y, int
+`ClusteringTechnique` superclass) and `setVoxel(ImageStack is, int x, int y,
-slice, int value) (from the jclustering.Utils package) provide an easy way to
+int slice, int value)` (from the `jclustering.Utils` package) provide an easy
-set the final cluster values to the resulting cluster and image, respectively.
+way to set the final cluster values to the resulting cluster and image,
-The user that wishes to implement its own technique can use these methods if
+respectively.
+The user that wishes to implement its own technique can use
-desired, but they are in no way mandatory, as long as the results are set in
+these methods if desired, but they are in no way mandatory, as long as the
-some way.
+results are set in some way.

-Finally, a call to expand(ImagePlus ip, int size) is made.
+Finally, a call to `expand(ImagePlus ip, int size)` is made.
 This function
 expands the ImagePlus that has been built along the way and separates it in the
 appropriate frames to return a result that conforms to the structure defined at
-the end of How to use jClustering.
+the end of _How to use jClustering_.